ge3224/neocities/README.md

 [Neocities](https://neocities.org/about) is a free web hosting service that allows users to create and publish their own websites.

-This client is a command-line interface application for managing and publishing websites hosted on Neocities.
-Users can easily upload, download, and synchronize files between their local computer and their Neocities website, all from their terminals.
+This client is a command-line interface application for managing websites hosted on Neocities.
+Users can easily upload and delete files between their local computer and their Neocities website, all from their terminals.

 **Demo:**